chitrangad/Coursera-CleaningData/README.md

 # Coursera-CleaningData

-## Repo for final project for the course.
-The repo has 3 files: readme.md, codebook.md, run_analysis.R
+**Repo for final project for the course.
+The repo has 4 files: readme.md, codebook.md, run_analysis.R, tidy.txt**

 Following is accomplished in this project: